 I know… these are big questions.

-If you do know these things… how do you know?
+If you do know these things, how do you know?
 First-hand knowledge?
-Or, are you relying on hunch?
+Or, are you relying on a hunch?
 What you’ve heard?
 Assumptions?

 Gaining Competitive Insight

 We recommend not only touring your direct competition, but also those who compete in the same category.
-For example, if you are a book store, your competition obviously includes other book stores in your area.
+For example, if you are a bookstore, your competition naturally includes other bookstores in your area.
 But, you also compete with any retailer who sells books.
 Don’t just compare your pizza place to other pizza places… Your competition includes all dining-out options.

 Go beyond product offering to see how you compare with any other business customer service, in-store policies, signage, speed of service, consumer promotions, etc.